Ring laser gyroscope: Principle of operation

 A different approach to avoiding lock-in is embodied in the Multioscillator Ring Laser Gyroscope, wherein what is effectively two independent ring lasers (each having two counterpropagating beams) of opposite circular polarization coexist in the same ring resonator.
 The resonator incorporates polarization rotation (via a nonplanar geometry) which splits the fourfold-degenerate cavity mode (two directions, two polarizations each) into right- and left-circular-polarized modes separated by many hundreds of MHz, each having two counterpropagating beams.
 Nonreciprocal bias via the Faraday effect, either in a special thin Faraday rotator, or via a longitudinal magnetic field on the gain medium, then further splits each circular polarization by typically a few hundred kHz, thus causing each ring laser to have a static output beat frequency of hundreds of kHz.
 One frequency increases and one decreases, when inertial rotation is present; the two frequencies are measured and then digitally subtracted to finally yield the net Sagnac-effect frequency splitting and thus determine the rotation rate.
 The Faraday bias frequency is chosen to be higher than any anticipated rotation-induced frequency difference, so the two counterpropagating waves have no opportunity to lock-in.

+Manufacturers of RLG-based navigation systems (generally called "Inertial Measurement Units" or "Inertial Reference Units" (the terms being interchangeable) include Honeywell, Sperry, Kearfott, Litton, and others.
+Honeywell is probably the most well known with several versions having various levels of performance for applications ranging from missiles to commercial and military aircraft.
+The GG1320 shown above is typical of the latter with each axis in a separate block.
+Kearfott's KI-4921 implements all three axes in a single monolithic block with performance similar to that of the GG1320 but is much more compact and has fewer parts.
+The KI-4921 (shown above) is used for applications in sea navigation like submarines.
+Its monolithic RLG block would fit comfortably inside a baseball.
+There is also a higher performance KI-4902 which is similar in design but roughly 50 percent larger.